redtrib3/Sploit-search/README.md

   This cli-app uses some webscraping in order to find the exploit .

 ## But why?
-  Try searching for exploits of wordpress, or any other publicily vulnerable services.
+  Try searching for exploits of wordpress, or any other publicly vulnerable service.
-  I use this script during CTF's in order to find known exploits.
+  I use this script for CTF's to find known exploits.

 ## ~ Syntax
   ```